JackPieCZ/EEPPR/README.md

 1. **Anaconda**: For managing the Python environment.
    - Download and install Miniconda for **Python 3.9** from the [official Anaconda website](https://docs.anaconda.com/miniconda/miniconda-other-installer-links/).
-   - When installing consider adding Miniconda3 to PATH.
-Otherwise, you will need to run specific Anaconda terminal (instructions on activating it bellow).
+   - When installing, consider adding Miniconda3 to PATH.
+Otherwise, you will need to run a specific Anaconda terminal (instructions on activating it below).

 2. **CUDA Toolkit**: This method supports GPU acceleration for 3D correlation computing using CUDA PyTorch.
 The method was tested and the repo contains environment setups for CUDA versions `11.7`, `12.1` and `12.4`.
 If none of these versions are compatible with your system, a `cpu only` environment setup is available as well and you can skip this step.
    - Download and install the appropriate version from the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).